MuktaHardikar/watertap-seto/docs/technical_reference/unit_models/chem_soft.rst

 Chemical Softening
 ====================================================

-This chemical softening unit model
+This chemical softening unit model calculates the chemical dose required for target removal of hardness causing components.
+The model also calculates the size the mixer, flocculator, sedimentation basin and the recarbonation basin.
+This chemical softening model
    * supports steady-state only
    * predicts the outlet concentration of Ca2+ and Mg2+
    * is verified against literature data